ethereum-optimism/optimism/pbs/README.md

 $ BUILDER_IMAGE=<YOUR_OP_GETH_BUILDER_IMAGE> DEVNET_LOAD_TEST=true DEVNET_BUILDER=true make devnet-up
 ```

-If the BUILDER_OP_GETH_IMAGE is not set, the devnet will use the image from `flashbots/op-geth:latest`.
+If the `BUILDER_IMAGE` is not set, the devnet will use the image from `flashbots/op-geth:latest`.

 ## Configuration